I Had My First Ever 'Custom Cut' & It Genuinely Transformed My Hair

 As my end goal was more volume and definition, Lucy also cut in layers to soften the square shape that's typical of a lot of curly cuts, to add movement and encourage my curls to jump up.
 For curlier and coilier hair types like Lucy’s, the Curly Hair Remedy would involve a lot more dry cutting.
 "Larry cut my hair dry the other day because the spring back can be so intense," she said.
 "It’s tighter at the back and looser at the front.
 [Because of these different textures] if he were to cut it when wet, it wouldn’t work, as the resulting overall shape wouldn’t appear as it should be."

 Once the bulk of the cutting was complete my hair was rinsed, conditioned again and given an icy douse to reform my curls before drying.
-"It’s about really keeping the moisture in and working with it at this stage," Lucy explained before applying Redken Acidic Perfecting Concentrate Leave-In Treatment, £21.50, and Curvaceous Ringlet Perfecting Lotion, £17.
-To add lift she also spritzed some Larry King Hair Care Volumizing Hair Mist, £29, before drying my hair with my head tipped back using the Dyson Supersonic Hair Dryer, £330, and diffuser.
+"It’s about really keeping the moisture in and working with it at this stage," Lucy explained before applying Redken Acidic Perfecting Concentrate Leave-In Treatment, $36.90, and Curvaceous Ringlet Perfecting Lotion, $38.
+To add lift she also spritzed some Larry King Hair Care Volumising Hair Mist, before drying my hair with my head tipped back using the Dyson Supersonic Hair Dryer, $599, and diffuser, $49.

 Advertisement